sjz207/lc-qcad/README.md

 - **special-size-2**
   - this is the length of the squared diagonal that is used to decide if a part should have only one gap
   - if the diagonal of a bounding box is smaller than this value, the gap will be added to the shortest edge (that is part of the convex hull)
+- **del-tmp-layers**
+  - if this option is checked, some not necessary layers will be deleted at the end
+- **add-markers**
+  - for control purpose, little circles will be created on top of the gaps
+  - the added gaps are now better visible in smaller zoom levels

 ## Notes